Ch0wW/WFC-pi/README.md

 WFC-pi includes some tools and their sources used in the image provided:

-* wfcpi-dns-updater : Automatic DNS updater
+* **wfcpi-dns-updater** : Automatic DNS updater written in golang

 # ToDo
-* Find a way to heaviliy compress or reduce the total size of the distribution
+- [ ] Find a way to heaviliy compress or reduce the total size of the distribution
-* Find a way to include sudomemo support while also being able to connect to Wiimmfi
+- [ ] Find a way to include sudomemo support while also being able to connect to Wiimmfi
-* A Web interface?
+- [ ] A Web interface?
-* (when it's done) Streetpass2 compatiblity for Nintendo 3DS?
+- [ ] (when it's done) Streetpass2 compatiblity for Nintendo 3DS?
-* (when it's done) Support for Activision's Wii's Masterserver replacement?
+- [ ] (when it's done) Support for Activision's Wii's Masterserver replacement?